Ayc0/react-rfcs/text/0000-automate-use-isolation.md

 ```

 But this has a few downsides:
-1. it changes the name of the hooks, so for error handling and similar, it can add some additional cognitive costs for devs,
+1. It changes the name of the hooks, so for error handling and similar, it can add some additional cognitive costs for devs,
-2. can we parse 3rd party code?
+2. Can we parse 3rd party code?
 When wrapping hooks used in your app, you can automatically wrap all the used ones, so it's _fairly easy_.
 But detecting all the defined hooks can be more complicated (specifically as someone could name a regular function `useHello` without it being a hook),
-3. in this example, we can see that we created the dependency array `[url, delay]`.
+3. In this example, we can see that we created the dependency array `[url, delay]`.
 But with the original example, it created `[]` (because the variables were fully static.)
 So this creates more memory load as we aren't tracking exactly how those hooks are used, but how they are defined.

 ## Wrap as `useMemo`